muke1908/chat-e2ee/README.md

 ### How to initiate chat

 1. Generate unique link.
-2. Share the link with the person you want to chat with.
+2. Share the link or PIN with the person you want to chat with.
-3. Once key exchange is complete, start chatting.
+3. Start chatting.
 4. The messages are end-to-end encrypted hence, no one can decrypt your message other than you.

 **How the encryption works**